Abraham Sarmiento Jr.

-Abraham "Ditto" P. Sarmiento Jr. (June 5, 1950 – November 11, 1977) was a Filipino student journalist who gained prominence as an early and visible critic of the martial law regime of dictator Ferdinand Marcos.
+Abraham "Ditto" Pascual Sarmiento Jr. (June 5, 1950 – November 11, 1977) was a Filipino student journalist who gained prominence as an early and visible critic of the martial law regime of dictator Ferdinand Marcos.
 As editor-in-chief of the Philippine Collegian, Ditto melded the University of the Philippines student newspaper into an independent though solitary voice against martial law rule at a time when the mass media was under the control of the Marcos government.
 His subsequent seven-month imprisonment by the military impaired his health and contributed to his premature death.

 Early life

 Ditto was born in Santa Mesa, Manila.
 His father, Abraham Sarmiento Sr., was a well-known lawyer and close friend of President Diosdado Macapagal who would be appointed an Associate Justice of the Supreme Court of the Philippines years after his son's death.
+His mother, Irene, was a member of the Pascual family of Malabon, who founded Pascual Laboratories in 1946.
 As a child, Ditto was a voracious reader who would engage in discussions with adults about literature, religion and art.

 Ditto finished his primary and secondary education at the Ateneo de Manila.
 He distinguished himself at the Ateneo with his high marks and literary skills and even represented his school on a televised quiz show.
 His schooling though was frequently impaired by asthma attacks, which necessitated the installation of an oxygen tank in his bedroom.

-In 1967, Ditto enrolled at the University of the Philippines in Diliman where he joined the Alpha Phi Beta fraternity.
+In 1967, Ditto enrolled at the University of the Philippines in Diliman where he joined the Alpha Phi Beta fraternity, the Greek letter organization of his father.
 At U.P., he befriended student activists who were increasingly agitated against the presidency of Ferdinand Marcos, especially during the First Quarter Storm.
 In 1970, Ditto married his girlfriend, Marsha, and dropped out of the university.
+They had one son together, Abraham III, nicknamed Ditter.
 He and his wife would separate by 1972.